EB-2 vs EB-3: The Right Option for You

 The application process for each visa can be slightly different.

 For both EB2 and EB3 visas, the employer must typically complete the PERM Labor Certification process.
-Once the employer receives the approved labor certification, they must file a Form I-140 (immigrant petition) with USCIS.
+Once the employer receives the approved labor certification, they must file a Form I-140 (immigrant petition) with USCIS, and many applicants maintain lawful status during this process by complying with the H1B visa requirements.
 Lastly, the foreign worker seeking the EB2 or EB3 visa must then apply for an immigrant visa (via consular processing) or apply for an adjustment of status if they are lawfully present inside the United States.

 The main difference is that the EB2 visa only sometimes requires the PERM labor certification.
 Those with advanced degrees or exceptional ability must have a PERM labor certification.
 However, those who qualify for the National Interest Waiver do not require a PERM labor certification.
 National Interest Waiver applicants can skip the PERM labor certification process and file their own I-140 (without having an employer sponsor).